-- At least nine insurers offer short-term health insurance in Texas.
+Yes.
+As of 2020, there were at least seven insurers offering short-term health insurance in Texas.

 Since 1997, Texas Department of Insurance (TDI) rules have defined short-term health insurance plans as coverage that ends within 12 months of the plan effective date.

 That was the same as the federal definition that was in place through the end of 2016, but federal rules that took effect in 2017 limited short-term plans to three months.
 As of October 2, 2018, however, the Trump Administration’s relaxed rules again allow short-term medical plans to have initial terms of up to 364 days.